 - Announced on stage at Summit by Abby Kearns, Microsoft has officially joined the Cloud Foundry Foundation as a Gold Member.
 For coverage of this news, read TechCrunch and VentureBeat.

 - Kubo has been donated to the Cloud Foundry Foundation.
-A project to enable deployment and ongoing management of the Kubernetes container orchestration tool, Kubo will be an incubating project of the Foundation, with initial committers from Google and Pivotal.
+A project to enable deployment and ongoing management of the Kubernetes container orchestration tool, Kubo will be an incubating project of the Foundation, with initial committers from Google and VMware.
 Read VentureBeat’s coverage.

 - With more than 5,000 developers already trained, we officially rolled out our Cloud Foundry Certified Developer (CFCD) program today.